jooni41/Detection-and-Classification-of-writing-activity-in-Air/README.md

 TASK-1:
 CASSIFICATION OF WRITING IN AIR
-Aim of this task is to map airiwritten trajectories onto respective digits(0-9) and characters (A-Z and a-z).
+Aim of this task is to map air-written trajectories onto respective digits(0-9) and characters (A-Z and a-z).

 Data provided for this task is presented in Dataset_1 folders and details of data are given below: